 What we hear: You’ve rescued a poor child from a third-world country.

-Whether our child was born in Chicago or China, we wonder if you’re assuming that because they’re a child of color, that they’re not American (when in fact more than half the babies born in the United States are non-white).
+Whether our child was born in Chicago or China, we wonder if you’re assuming that because they’re a child of color, that they’re not American (when in fact less than half of the children in the U.S. are white).
 And, again, by pointing this out, you’re creating a kind of division, no matter what colors our families come in.
 Say instead: “What a beautiful family you have.”

 5) What they say: “I know how exciting it is, I just adopted a puppy!”
 Or “Our new cat was a disaster at first until she got to know us.”